-Starbucks, with its wobbly tables and identikit corporate fit out is the least glamorous place I can think of.
+Starbucks, with its wobbly tables and identikit corporate identity is the least glamorous place I can think of.
 Why not fix the tables?
-Do they think we will buy a second cup of coffee if we spill the first.
+Do they think we will buy a second cup of coffee if we spill the first one?

 Starbucks promotes the worst kinds of cost free save-the-world do virtue signalling in the corporate universe.
-They make much of fair-trade but actually specialist single source coffee producers are paid far more.
-They are prone to fatuous anti racism that annoys everyone and reminds us of our prejudices without resolving them.
+They promote fair-trade but treat their staff as serfs.
+They are prone to fatuous anti racism that reminds us of our prejudices without resolving them.

 Starbucks use technology such as apps for their benefit and not the benefit of the customer.
 We are expected to wave our phones about in front of the till as if we were swatting flies.
 This is advertised as a time saving measure- and so it is for Starbucks.
 For the customer it is merely another thing to worry about and a constant stream of Starbucks propaganda.

 Starbucks take interest free deposits in the form of prepaid cards.
 Benefit to the customer- zero.
 Benefit to Starbucks- a captive customer.
 Ker-ching!